viabledata/ndtpia-integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-local.md

 and some details about that user should be shown.

 ### Prepare authentication for fetching GitHub packages
-1. Navigate to the root directory of your machine, then do the following:
+1. Navigate to the home directory of your machine, then do the following:
     ```shell
     ls -a
     ```